Experimentation on prisoners: Requirements of research involving prisoners

 According to the Common Rule (45 CFR 46), prisoners may only be included in human subjects research when the research involves no more than a minimal risk of harm.

 Prisoner consent

 Prisoners cannot consent.
 Their status as imprisoned human subjects becomes even more ethically problematic when investigators offer incentives such as parole, phone calls, or objects that are normally unavailable to prisoners.

 Historical abuses

+Argentina

+In 1927, serial killer Cayetano Santos Godino, known as The Big-Eared Midget was subjected to a surgery to shrink his ears.
+Godino, who was convicted of murdering four children between 1906 and 1912, was serving an indefinite sentence in Ushuaia.
+Doctors, influenced by Italian criminologist Cesare Lombroso, thought that the root of Godino's evil was in his large ears.

 Ancient history

 Herophilos of Chalcedon was reputed by Celcus, among others, to have vivisected prisoners received from the Ptolemaic kings.

 Second Sino-Japanese War and World War II

 In Japan, Unit 731, located near Harbin (Manchukuo), experimented with prisoner vivisection, dismemberment and induced epidemics on a very large scale from 1935 to 1945 during the Second Sino-Japanese War.
 With the expansion of the Empire of Japan during World War II, many other units were implemented in conquered cities such as Nanking (Unit 1644), Beijing (Unit 1855), Guangzhou (Unit 8604) and Singapore (Unit 9420).
 After the war, Supreme Commander for the Allied Powers Douglas MacArthur gave immunity in the name of the United States to all members of the units in exchange for the results of a fraction of the conducted experiments, so that in post-war Japan, Shirō Ishii and others continued to hold honoured positions.
 The United States blocked Soviet access to this information.
 However, some unit members were judged by the Soviets during the Khabarovsk War Crime Trials.
 The effects were lasting and China is still working to counteract the effects of buried pathogen caches.